Ive Jerolimov

-Ive Jerolimov (born 30 March 1958 in Preko near Zadar) is a former Croatian footballer.
+Ive Jerolimov (born 30 March 1958) is a Croatian former professional footballer who played as a defender or midfielder.

 Club career

+Jerolimov was born in Preko near Zadar.
 During his club career he played for HNK Rijeka, Hajduk Split and Cercle Brugge.

 International career

-He made his debut for Yugoslavia in a September 1980 World Cup qualification match against Denmark and earned a total of 6 caps, scoring no goals.
+Jerolimov made his debut for Yugoslavia in a September 1980 World Cup qualification match against Denmark and earned a total of six caps.
 He was a non-playing member of their squad at the 1982 FIFA World Cup.
 His final international was a November 1982 European Championship qualification match away against Bulgaria.